 Researcher at the School of GeoSciences at the University of Edinburgh, and the National Oceanography Centre at the University of Southampton.
 Mark received his PhD in Earth Science from the University of Bristol, in collaboration with the Natural History Museum London.
 He specialises in the taxonomy, biomechanics, anatomy, and phylogeny of crocodylomorphs and marine reptiles.
 His current work is focused on the evolution of Mesozoic marine crocodylomorphs.

-Professor at Department of Psychology in Nanjing Normal University.
-Working on physiology and synaptic plasticity of midbrain dopamine neurons, in the context of psychiatric diseases.
+Professor at School of Psychology in Nanjing Normal University.
+Working on physiological bases of neurological and psychiatric diseases.

 PhD: Memorial University

 Postdoctoral appointments: Riken Brain Science Institute; University of California at Dan Diego/Howard Hughes Medical Institute

 Current position: Associate Professor of Neuroscience, Memorial University.